NY Online Sports Betting: When Will Mobile Sportsbook Apps Launch?

 New York online sports betting felt inevitable for quite some time, but the light at the end of the tunnel is now appearing.

-Online Sportsbook Apps Projected To Launch in New York in 2021 or 2022
+Ranking the Online Sportsbook Apps Projected To Launch in New York

 The framework which will guide online sports betting in New York remains undefined.
 But that hasn’t stopped operators from partnering with brick-and-mortar sites to take advantage of the legal retail sports betting in the state.
 This could give them an edge in online licenses.

 The following is a list of sportsbooks that we anticipate joining the party once NY online sports gambling turns legal.

 The mega-sports company quickly added to its fantasy sports empire by moving into the online sports betting industry.
 FanDuel Sportsbook is the most popular online sports betting site, usually beating the competition on a regular basis.

 The company is already in New York as the official sportsbook of Tioga Downs in Nichols.

 The monster company was one of the first to offer legal online sports betting following the repeal of PASPA in 2018, and DraftKings Sportsbook NY already has a strategic partnership in New York with Lago Resort & Casino in Waterloo.